samanthatarrice/bobs_search_and_paint/README.md

 # bobs_search_and_paint

 TO DO:
-- add canvases for other all four objects with different coloring pages for each.
-- add script for all canvases
 - fix issue where findItem() function stops working after user exits out of paiting first time
 - make TV bigger on smaller widths
 - make fonts and icons bigger for smaller screens